From Dual Unitarity to Generic Quantum Operator Spreading

-\emph{Discussion.} While in unperturbed dual-unitary circuits it is the \emph{entangling power} of the two-site gate that influences e.g., the degree of ergodicity~\cite{aravinda2021dual} and the entanglement growth~\cite{foligno2022growth}, here the operator entanglement plays the central role.
-Maximal operator entanglement implies dual-unitarity and a maximal entanglement velocity \cite{zhou2022maximal}, in turn implying the absence of a diffusive front in the OTOC in dual-unitary circuits \cite{von2018operator}.
+The observation of diffusively broadening fronts in non-random systems far away from the dual-unitary limit~\cite{xu2020accessing,LopezPiqueres2021} hints at the presence of a more general mechanism.
+Numerical results indicate that the degeneracy of the subleading eigenvalue can remain stable far from dual unitarity, suggesting that a similar path-integral description remains possible beyond the perturbative regime.
+Moreover, the non-Hermiticity of the transfer matrix might play a central role -- Ref.~\cite{Bensa2022} previously observed that non-Hermiticity can strongly influence the behavior of OTOCs.

 Our work shows that dual-unitary circuits can serve as a starting point to investigate more generic settings.
-We hope that this work opens up further studies on perturbed dual-unitary cicuits e.g., on entanglement dynamics, the relation to transport, or spectral properties.
+We hope that this work opens up further studies on perturbed dual-unitary cicuits, e.g., on entanglement dynamics, the relation to transport, or spectral properties.
 The developed framework can be directly applied to more general probes of operator dynamics in perturbed dual-unitary dynamics involving multiple replicas of the circuit, e.g. R\'enyi (operator) entanglement \cite{bertini2020operator,zhou2022maximal}, spectral form factors \cite{bertini2018exact,bertini2021random}, or in studies of `deep thermalization' \cite{Ho2022,Claeys2022,Ippoliti2022}. \\

-We are grateful to Dominik Hahn, Pavel Kos, Chris R. Laumann, David M. Long, Frank Pollmann, Toma\v{z} Prosen, and Philippe Suchsland for useful discussions.
-This work was in part funded by the Deutsche Forschungsgemeinschaft (DFG) via the cluster of excellence ct.qmat (EXC 2147, project-id 390858490)

 \makeatletter

 {S\arabic{equation}}

 {S\arabic{figure}}